ericjia100/ericjia/README.md

 ## Classes

-These are the classes I have taken so far in my time at Cal.
+These are the classes I have taken so far in my time at UC Berkeley.
 If you would like to learn more about each class, just click the link and it will take you to the class website!

 1. Structure and Interpretation of Computer Programs ([CS 61A](http://inst.eecs.berkeley.edu/~cs61a/fa17/))
 2. Data Structures and Algorithms ([CS 61B](https://sp18.datastructur.es/))